700 Children's® – A Blog by Pediatric Experts

 • Feeling with prolonged bending of the knee

-It’s always possible for your child to injure themselves while participating in sports.
-Knowing what signs and symptoms to look for with knee injuries can help you make the best choices for care.
-All knee pain should be taken seriously but some injuries are more damaging to the knee’s structure than others.
-ACL tears, although devastating, do not have to be the end of your child’s athletic career.
+Injuries are a risk for any child involved in athletics.
+Understanding the signs and symptoms of knee injuries can help you make the best choices for care.
+All knee pain should be taken seriously, but some injuries pose a greater risk to the knee’s structure than others.
+Despite the seriousness of ACL tears, they do not mean the end of an athletic career.

 With today’s advances in medicine, ACL tears can be treated, and your child can be back playing the sports they love.
 Proper diagnosis will give your child the best chance for a successful recovery.